 Seriously, don’t do that.
 Don’t ever do that.

-The goal is to build a lifetime customer, not a one time customer.
-Followup sales are going to be your least expensive sales, and if you treat customers poorly, they won’t ever come back.
+The goal for a successful business is to build a lifetime customer, not a one time customer.
+Followup sales will always be your least expensive marketing investment, and if you treat customers poorly, you will never have a repeat customer.

-But back to shipping, now in the era of Amazon Prime and 2 day delivery everywhere you look, dropshippers and those pushing dropshipping actually try to convince you that customers would be ok waiting 2-3 weeks to get their product, and on top of that, they are probably already a bit skeptical about the order to begin with.
+But back to shipping as we’re in the era of Amazon Prime and 2-day (and one day) delivery everywhere you look, dropshippers (and those pushing dropshipping) actually try to convince you that customers are ok waiting 2-3 weeks to get their product.

-Even if the customer is ok with it, it’s a terrible customer experience and you aren’t likely going to wow them into being a future customer with you again.
+Even if the customer is ok with it (not likely), it’s a terrible customer experience and you aren’t going to wow them into being a repeat customer with you again.

 On top of that, most customers will either not see the shipping terms on the site, or will forget about them – and inevitably will reach out to ask about their order status.
 So your customer service time investment will be significantly higher than someone not dropshipping.

 Many of those customers will be unhappy, and some will leave you a negative review based on shipping time alone, or perhaps ask for a refund on a product.

 Worse case scenario, they don’t bother telling you they are mad at all, and simply file a chargeback with their bank.
 A chargeback is where your payment processor takes the money from you – without asking – to give back to the customer PLUS a chargeback fee of $15 (if using Shopify payments) or more.

 That the big reason why technically this dropshipping business model is against the terms of service for payment processors such as Paypal and Stripe.

 And if you aren’t worried about that because you are using Shopify payments, well, maybe you should know that Shopify Payments actually is run on Stripe.